icela/FriceEngine/README.md

 An easy, light, native game engine running on JVM.<br/>
 ~~View [APIs](./res/apis.md) or wiki to learn more about Frice Engine.~~

-The doc is deprecated.
-I'm deciding to make some tutorials.
+The doc is poorly maintained and deprecated.
+I'm deciding to make some tutorials soon.

 ## Why easy?
 [A flappy bird game](https://github.com/icela/FriceDemo/tree/master/demo/Demo7.java) uses just 65 lines of code only.<br/>